hamnsk/ai-commit/README.md

 {Author's notes: "$hint"}

-Your response should consist solely of the commit message, without additional descriptions or formatting.
+Your response should consist solely of the commit message in {locale}, without additional descriptions or formatting.
+Do not translate to {locale} type and optionally scope.
 Avoid verbosity, here is an output of `git diff --staged` command:
 {diff}
 ```